xxyzz/WordDumb/README.md

 - Customize X-Ray

   Add X-Ray entities that can't be recognized by spaCy model to improve NER accuracy for each selected book.
+It can also be used to remove entities by checking the "Omit" checkbox.

+- Import Word Wise from Anki Deck Package or CSV file

+  Words inside the imported file will be enabled.

+  - Select the "Include scheduling information" option when exporting the .apkg file from Anki so the card schedule state can be used as Word Wise difficulty.

+  - The CSV file should have at least one column of words and an optional column of difficulty value.

 - Connect your e-reader, select one book or multiple books then click the plugin icon or menu.
 You can also run the plugin in terminal: